woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-29-zen-motorcycle-maintenance-quality/en/2025-12-29-zen-motorcycle-maintenance-quality.md

 1. **Dissection and Disconnection:** Reason cuts and categorizes objects to understand them.
 However, vitality and 'Quality' exist only when the whole is connected as one.
 2. **Dualistic Thinking:** By thoroughly separating "the thinking self" and "the observed object," it blocks emotional communion.
-3. **The Trap of Labels:** The moment we attach a name like "this is an engine," we see only the 'concept' we created, not the reality of that existence.
+3. **The Trap of Labels:** The moment I attach a name like "this is an engine," I see only the 'concept' I created, not the reality of that existence.

 ---